In this guide we’ll take a look at the best lawn rollers for UK Gardens.

 When choosing a lawn roller, you should check both the width and the capacity of the drum as well as the build quality of the machine.

-If you have a smaller garden with lots of features, then a smaller roller will be easier to use.
-However, for larger gardens, choose a wider version as this will reduce the number of passes needed to complete the job.
+If you have a smaller garden with lots of features, then a smaller garden roller will be easier to use.
+However, for larger gardens, choose a wider lawn roller as this will reduce the number of passes needed to complete the job.

 As this is a product that will be used outside and probably stored in a shed you should ensure that it is well made.
 Galvanized steel rollers will last considerably longer than other product as they are resistant to rust.